-Admissions Criteria for the DNP
+Admissions Criteria for the Doctorate of Nursing Practice

 2. A current unencumbered Registered Nurse license(s).
 Two years experience as an RN is preferred.